tomasnoli/banksy-spatial-workflow/docs/HOWTO.md

   --sample sample_02
 ```

-Select one or more configured lambda values:
+You can also select one or more configured lambda values:

 ```bash
 banksy-workflow run \